bnadji/BAlert/README.md

     func: "ease-in"         // CSS transition-timing-function name },

-  alertExit: {              // controls alert's exit animation
+  animExit: {              // controls alert's exit animation
     duration: 350,          // alert exit animation duration (ms) - 0 means no animation
     dir: "none",            // direction to which the alert exits -- see below for values
     scale: 0,               // ending size factor of the alert after animation